mikhail-vlasenko/neuronal-plasticity/brian2_documentation_for_claude.md

     spack install py-brian2

-## Updating an existing installation
+## Updating an existing installation

 How to update Brian to a new version depends on the installation method you used previously.
 Typically, you can run the same command that you used for installation (sometimes with an additional option to enforce an upgrade, if available):